khushpreet-007/calculator_spring_boot/README.md

 ![image](https://github.com/khushpreet-007/calculator_spring_boot/assets/75271300/df8a0028-0a71-422f-8b10-8f3ccc241728)

 Working:
-Sure, I'll explain the data flow in the calculator code from the user input through the controller.

 1. **User Input (HTML Form):**
    - The user interacts with the HTML form, providing input values for `num1` and `num2` in the text fields and selecting an operation from the dropdown (`operation`).